-It seems crazy, but if you're looking to stream The Weather Channel live online, there only are a few services on which you'll find it — in 2020, no less.
-And those services are Fubo TV, AT&T TV Now (that's the former DirecTV Now, of course), and the new frndly TV.
+It seems crazy, but if you're looking to stream The Weather Channel live online, there only are a few services on which you'll find it — in 2021, no less.
+And those services are Fubo TV, AT&T TV (that's the former DirecTV Now, of course), and the new frndly TV.
 (You won't find The Weather Channel on any of the options for free movies and shows online.)

 Fubo TV has been growing in popularity in good part because of its mix of channels.
 It's got many of the major networks you want, and it has a wealth of add-ons that will bring you sports you can't find anywhere else.
 Fubo TV also is the only place in the United States where you'll find any sports streaming in 4K resolution.
 All that — and dozens of channels in the lower-priced tier — for $60 a month.
 (You'll get a free trial, too, of course.)